 Lisa works with clients ranging from small startups to large multi-national corporations.
 She also liaises with foreign associates to assist them with procuring Canadian intellectual property rights for their clients.

-With a practice that focuses on patent drafting and prosecution in the areas of biotechnology, pharmaceuticals, oil and gas, materials science, nanotechnology and chemistry, Lisa also regularly prepares patent validity and infringement opinions and represents clients in respect of their intellectual property transactions, including licenses, acquisitions and research and development agreements.
+With a practice that focuses on patent drafting and prosecution in the areas of biotechnology, pharmaceuticals, oil and gas, materials science, chemical engineering, nanotechnology and chemistry, Lisa also regularly prepares patent validity and infringement opinions and represents clients in respect of their intellectual property transactions, including licenses, acquisitions and research and development agreements.

 Lisa provides clients with a product-driven approach to the protection of their IP assets worldwide.
 She has managed global IP portfolios, and prepared opinions that have formed an integral part of the investment due diligence conducted by many companies regarding acquisitions and transactions, and in allocating corporate resources.